vita-io/react-native-segment-io-analytics/README.md

 4. Go to `node_modules` -> `react-native-segment-io-analytics` -> and choose the `RNSegmentIOAnalytics.xcodeproj` file
 5. Make sure your project links to *libAnalytics.a* and *libRNSegmentIOAnalytics.a* (The libraries should be listed under "Build Phases -> Link Binary With Libraries").

-(You can also get the package by cloning it from its GitHub repository into `node_modules/react-native/Libraries/RNSegmentIOAnalytics/`)

 ## Usage sample
 ```javascript
 var RNSegmentIOAnalytics = require('react-native-segment-io-analytics');